-2.4 FSANZ Act assessment requirements
+2.5 FSANZ Act assessment requirements

-When assessing this application and the subsequent development of a food regulatory measure, FSANZ has had regard to the following matters in section 29 of the FSANZ Act:
+When assessing this application and the subsequent development of a food regulatory measure, FSANZ had regard to the following matters in section 29 of the FSANZ Act:

-2.4.1 Section 29
+2.5.1 Section 29

-2.4.1.1 Consideration of costs and benefits
+2.5.1.1 Consideration of costs and benefits

-The Office of Best Practice Regulation (OBPR) granted FSANZ a standing exemption from the requirement to develop a Regulatory Impact Statement for permitting new processing aids (OBPR correspondence dated 24 November 2010, reference 12065).
-This standing exemption was provided as the use of the new enzyme process aid is voluntary once the application has been successfully approved.
-This standing exemption relates to the introduction of a food to the food supply that has been determined to be safe.
+The Office of Best Practice Regulation (OBPR) granted FSANZ a standing exemption from the requirement to develop a Regulatory Impact Statement for proposed variations of the Code to permit new processing aids (OBPR correspondence dated 24 November 2010, reference 12065).
+This standing exemption was provided as permitting new processing aids is likely to have only a minor impact on business and individuals.
+It is a minor, deregulatory change that allows for the introduction of a food product to the food supply that has been determined to be safe.
+The use of the approved processing aid is also voluntary.

-FSANZ, however, has given consideration to the costs and benefits that may arise from the proposed measure for the purposes of meeting FSANZ Act considerations.
+FSANZ, however, gave consideration to the costs and benefits that would arise from the proposed measure for the purposes of meeting FSANZ Act considerations.
 The FSANZ Act requires FSANZ to have regard to whether costs that would arise from the proposed measure outweigh the direct and indirect benefits to the community, government or industry that would arise from the proposed measure (paragraph 29(2)(a)).

-The purpose of this consideration is to determine if the community, government, and industry as a whole is likely to benefit, on balance, from a move from the status quo (i.e. where the status quo is rejecting the application).
-This analysis considers permitting an already permitted enzyme, β -amylase (EC 3.2.1.2) from a new source, as a processing aid.
+The purpose of this consideration was to determine if the community, government, and industry as a whole is likely to benefit, on balance, from a move from the status quo (i.e. where the status quo is rejecting the application).
+This analysis considered allowing an already permitted enzyme, β -amylase (EC 3.2.1.2) from a new source, as a processing aid, for a particular technological purpose.
 The enzyme is derived from soybean (Glycine max).

-If approved, this β -amylase will be used as a processing aid in starch processing to produce maltose syrup. β -amylase will be used as a processing aid at low levels and is either not present in the final food or present in insignificant quantities, having no technical function in the final food.
+The technological purpose of this β -amylase is use as a processing aid in starch processing to manufacture maltose syrup.
+This β -Amylase will be used as a processing aid at low levels and will either not be present in the final food or be present in insignificant quantities, having no technical function in the final food.

 The consideration of the costs and benefits in this section is not intended to be an exhaustive, quantitative economic analysis of the proposed measures.
 In fact, most of the effects that were considered cannot easily be assigned a dollar value.
-Rather, the assessment seeks to highlight the likely positives and negatives of moving away from the status quo by permitting the the use of the enzyme.
+Rather, the assessment seeks to highlight the likely positives and negatives of moving away from the status quo by permitting the use of the enzyme.

-Costs and benefits of permitting for a new source of the already permitted enzyme (β-amylase) for use as a processing aid in the production of maltose syrup from starch
+Costs and benefits of permitting for a new source of the already permitted enzyme (β -amylase) for use as a processing aid in the manufacture of maltose syrup from starch soybean (Glycine max) as a processing aid (enzyme) in starch processing to manufacture maltose syrup, where they believe a net benefit exists for them.
+Part of any cost savings to industry may be passed onto consumers.

 Enzyme preparations are widely used as processing aids in the manufacture of food products.
 Currently no β -amylase from soybean is permitted as a processing aid.
-Approval of this application would provide food processors with a new enzyme preparation.
+Approval of this application would provide food manufacturers with a new enzyme preparation for use as a processing aid in starch processing to manufacture maltose syrup.